thexant/BotReadme/index.md

 ### Standby Mode

-When you're not actively playing but want to find a group:
+When you're not actively playing but want to find a group.
+Standby mode can be accessed through the **Quick Deploy** button, but if you prefer using commands, they are below:

 ```
 /deploy standby faction_prefs:Terminids,Automatons difficulty_prefs:3,4,5 notes:Looking for casual play